Tropical Storm Nalgae

-Severe Tropical Storm Nalgae, known in the Philippines as Severe Tropical Storm Paeng, was a very large and deadly tropical cyclone that wreaked havoc across the Philippines and later impacted Hong Kong and Macau.
-The 22nd named tropical storm of the 2022 Pacific typhoon season, Nalgae originated from an invest located east of the Philippines on October 26.
+Severe Tropical Storm Nalgae, known in the Philippines as Severe Tropical Storm Paeng, was a very large and deadly tropical cyclone that wreaked havoc across the Philippines and later impacted Hong Kong and Macau in late October 2022.
+Nalgae, meaning wing in Korean, the twenty-second named storm of the 2022 Pacific typhoon season, Nalgae originated from an invest located east of the Philippines on October 26.
 The disturbance, initially designated as 93W, was eventually upgraded the following day to a tropical depression by the Joint Typhoon Warning Center (JTWC) and re-designated as 26W.
 The Japan Meteorological Agency (JMA) however, had already considered the disturbance as a tropical depression a day prior to JTWC's; the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) also followed the JMA's lead and gave it the name Paeng.
 That same day, it was upgraded again by the JMA to tropical storm status, thus gaining the name Nalgae.

 The next day, the PAGASA and the JTWC upgraded Nalgae to a severe tropical storm status on October 28.
-Nalgae would eventually made its first landfall in Virac, Catanduanes, which was quickly followed by another landfall thirty minutes later.
+Nalgae would eventually make its first landfall in Virac, Catanduanes, which was quickly followed by another landfall thirty minutes later.
 It then traversed the Bicol Region and emerged into Ragay Gulf, eventually making another landfall.
 Defying initial forecasts, Nalgae then moved southwestward and struck Mogpog.
 Afterwards, the storm moved northwestward into the Sibuyan Sea and struck Sariaya.
 Then it would move through many regions throughout the evening of October 29.
-Nalgae emerged over the West Philippine Sea the next day and weakened below tropical storm status.
+Nalgae emerged over the South China Sea the next day and weakened below tropical storm status.

 The storm would later re-intensify into a severe tropical storm a few hours later, and eventually exited the Philippine Area of Responsibility a day later.
 Upon its exit from Philippine jurisdiction, Nalgae then intensified into a Category 1-equivalent typhoon on JTWC; however, the JMA maintained its severe tropical storm classification for the system.
 It then approached the Pearl River Delta.
 At around 04:50 CST on November 3, 2022, Nalgae made its final landfall at Xiangzhou District as a tropical depression.